Most Recent News

 These buildings will house a combined 1.5 million square feet of residential space, accounting for 1,700 condominium and rental units.

-Connecting the office and residential components, the site is bisected by what the project team refers to as a “spine,” carving diagonally across the block and housing a sheltered, open-air gallery that will house much of the complex’s 320,000 square feet of retail.
+Connecting the office and residential components, the site is bisected by what the project team refers to as a “spine,” carving diagonally across the block and housing a sheltered, open-air galleria that will house much of the complex’s 320,000 square feet of retail.

 This space is shaping up to be a new jewel for the city, functioning more as a sort of multi-storey street than a typical shopping mall, words the developers are careful to avoid when describing the space.

-While not fully enclosed, the gallery is sheltered by a stunning 35,000 square foot canopy with almost 2,000 glass panes that will keep shoppers dry in inclement weather.
+While not fully enclosed, the galleria is sheltered by a stunning 35,000 square foot canopy with almost 2,000 glass panes that will keep shoppers dry in inclement weather.
 The canopy was actually assembled twice, first put together at its point of manufacturing in Germany before being disassembled and shipped to Canada.

 Below the canopy’s sculptural form, retail spaces at The Well are now approximately 79 per cent leased or in advanced stages of negotiation, with roughly a year remaining before the retail component’s anticipated Spring 2023 opening.